Jersey Courts for More than 30 Years.

-Child custody issues may quickly become contentious during a divorce.
+Child custody and parenting time issues may quickly become contentious during a divorce.
 In New Jersey, there is a rebuttable presumption that children benefit from ongoing and frequent contact with both parents.
-As a result, the parents are encouraged to agree on a parenting plan themselves.
+The parents are therefore encouraged to work with each other to agree on a parenting plan themselves.
 If the parents cannot agree, however, the court will decide a custody arrangement for them.
 All child custody determinations in New Jersey are based on the ‘best interest of the child’ standard.
-A judge may consider a number of factors, such as the child’s physical health and safety, the child’s emotional needs, each parent’s ability and willingness to co-parent, the preferences of the child, and any other factor that may be relevant.
+A judge will consider a number of factors, such as the child’s physical health and safety, the child’s emotional needs, each parent’s ability and willingness to co-parent, the preferences of the child, and any other relevant factors.

 Parents have a duty to financially support their children.
-When it comes to child support in New Jersey, courts have relatively little discretion in setting the amount that must be paid.
+When it comes to child support in New Jersey, courts have relatively little discretion in setting the amount that must be paid in the majority of cases.
 This is because the amount of child support is based on the New Jersey Child Support Guidelines that are set forth in the New Jersey Court Rules in the majority of cases.
 The Guidelines allow the judge to consider the child’s needs, the standard of living of each parent, each parent’s income and assets, how much time each parent spends with the child, and more.
-Still, it is important to note that child support orders may be modified if there has been a material and ongoing change in circumstances.
-Our family law attorneys can help Middlesex County residents pursue or defend against a modification if this issue arises.
+Once child support is set, child support may be modified later if there has been a substantial change in circumstances in the future.
+Our family law attorneys stand ready to assist clients in Middlesex County and throughout New Jersey to pursue or to defend against a modification if this issue arises.

-Alimony, also known as alimony, refers to an amount of money that one spouse pays to the other while the divorce is pending or after the divorce has been finalized.
-The purpose of alimony is to allow the lesser-earning spouse to maintain a lifestyle that is comparable to the lifestyle that they maintained prior to the divorce, while leaving the payor spouse with sufficient income to also maintain a comparable lifestyle.
-In deciding the amount and duration of alimony, the judge may examine the length of the marriage, the requesting spouse’s education and earning potential, each spouse’s physical and emotional health, their parental responsibilities, each spouse’s financial and non-financial contributions to the marriage, and other factors.
+Alimony, sometimes referred to as spousal support, refers to an amount of money that one spouse pays to the other to allow the lesser-earning spouse to maintain a lifestyle that is comparable to the lifestyle that they maintained prior to the divorce, while leaving the payor spouse with sufficient income to also maintain a comparable lifestyle.
+In deciding the amount, duration, and type of alimony, the judge will consider the length of the marriage, the requesting spouse’s education and earning potential, each spouse’s physical and emotional health, their parental responsibilities, each spouse’s financial and non-financial contributions to the marriage, each spouse’s income and earning potential, and other factors.

 At Brause, Brause & Ventrice, L.L.C., our Middlesex County family law attorneys are dedicated to helping you understand your rights and resolve any disputes in a timely manner.
 Our goal is to avoid the protracted stress and conflict that is often present in family law matters and provide a dignified, sustainable resolution.
 We represent residents throughout Middlesex County, including Woodbridge, Edison, Piscataway, New Brunswick, South Brunswick, East Brunswick, Iselin, and Metuchen, among other communities.
 Call us at 732-767-0044 or contact us online to set up a free initial consultation if you need a divorce or child custody attorney or assistance with any other family law matter.